swiftlang/swift/docs/ABI.rst

     case H
   }

-Single-Payload Unions
+Single-Payload Enums
 `````````````````````

-If a union has a single case with a data type and one or more no-data cases
+If an enum has a single case with a data type and one or more no-data cases
-(a "single-payload" union), then the case with data type is represented using
+(a "single-payload" enum), then the case with data type is represented using
 the data type's binary representation, with added zero bits for tag if
 necessary.
 If the data type's binary representation
 has *extra inhabitants*, that is, bit patterns with the size and alignment of